The Giant Spider Invasion: Release

 The Giant Spider Invasion was distributed by Group 1 International Distribution Organization.
-The movie was released in theaters in 1975.
+The movie was released in theaters on October 1975.
 In an interview with Fangoria in 1996, Bill Rebane claimed the movie grossed $15 million.
 Turner Classic Movies claimed the movie made a $22 million return.
 In the United States and Canada, rentals of the movie in 1976 grossed to $2,347,000.
 On television, it was featured on The CBS Late Movie.
-The Giant Spider Invasion was released on DVD by multiple video companies, including Retromedia in 2002 and a director's cut on May 5, 2009 by MVD Visual.
-It was released on Blu-ray on June 15, 2015 by VCI Entertainment.
+The Giant Spider Invasion was released on DVD by multiple video companies, including Retromedia in 2002 and a director's cut on May 5, 2009, by MVD Visual.
+It was released on Blu-ray on June 15, 2015, by VCI Entertainment.

 Reception and legacy

 Brandlon L. Chase, the president of distributor Group 1 International Distribution Organization, won the "Outstanding Executive Achievement" award at the Academy of Science Fiction, Fantasy and Horror Films.
 Linda Gross for the Los Angeles Times called it a "poorly done combination of science fiction, Jaws, and Day of the Locust."
 Gross was also critical of the film's script and Rebane's direction, but thought the spiders to be scary.
 Glenn Garvin from The Delta Democrat-Times described the movie as "self-subconsciously ludicrous".
 Garvin also recounted during his theater experience kids at the screening were laughing instead of being scared by the film.
 Albuquerque Journals Chuck Mittlestadt gave the film a warmer reception, giving positive marks for its editing and direction.
 Mittlestadt also gave praise to Barbara Hale, Kevin Brodie, and Alan Hale's acting.